iangacek/GifTastic/README.md

 After loading the website, pre-configured search options are available at the top which are clickable.
 To add an additional search term, enter a term/animal in the search field, and click "Add an Animal".

+Images are intially loaded in a paused state, but can be played/looped with a simple click of the image.

 ## Screenshots

 ## Technologies utilized in this application